 - The active political uses of heritage in conflict and war

 - The impact of conflict, natural disasters and other threats to cultural heritage

-- New digital technologies for detecting, recording and safeguarding heritage
+- New digital technologies for detecting, interpreting, recording and safeguarding heritage

 - First aid to damaged cultural heritage in post-conflict and post-disaster areas

 - Heritage in situations of conflict and war in the recent past